wuxc/pywin32doc/md/PyIPropertySetStorage.md

 ## PyIPropertySetStorage Object

-Container for a collection of property sets.
+Container for a collection of property sets\.

-Can be iterated over to enumerate property sets.
+Can be iterated over to enumerate property sets\.

 #### Methods